-The drug of choice for treatment of methicillin susceptible SAB is commonly an anti-staphylococcal β-lactam such as nafcillin or cefazolin.
-Despite its activity against MSSA, vancomycin is considered less bactericidal (1), with higher rate of relapse than anti-staphyloccal β-lactams in the treatment of SAB (2).
-Although there is no clinical trial comparing combination therapy with vancomycin and β-lactam to vancomycin alone in the empiric treatment of SAB, combination therapy has been advocated by some due to reports of reduced morbidity and mortality (3).
-More recently, however, a retrospective study involving 122 hospitals failed to find superiority of β-lactam combination therapy compared to vancomycin alone for empiric therapy of SAB (4).
+Although there are no clinical trials comparing therapy with vancomycin and β-lactam to vancomycin alone in the empiric treatment of S. aureus bacteremia (SAB), combination therapy has been advocated by some based on reports of reduced morbidity and mortality (1).
+More recently however, a retrospective study involving 122 hospitals failed to find superiority of vancomycin-β-lactam combination therapy compared to vancomycin alone for empiric therapy of SAB (2).

 - Fernandez Guerrero ML, de Gorgolas M. Comparative activity of cloxacillin and vancomycin against methicillin-susceptible Staphylococcus aureus experimental endocarditis.
 J Antimicrob Chemother 2006;58:1066-1069.